-Specific to Air Force ISWM services, Landale et al. (in press) show how data analytics can be used to identify areas of potential cost savings for ISWM services.
+Specific to Air Force ISWM services, Landale, Apte, Rendon, and Salmeron (2018) show how data analytics can be used to identify areas of potential cost savings for ISWM services.
 Using sequential regression, Wilcoxon Rank-Sum Test, and ordered logistic regression, they investigated the influence of service- and contracting-related variables on price and contractor performance.
 They found that service-related and contracting-related variables influence price.
-Specifically, they identified that a service-related variable-number of containers-significantly affects price and that two contracting-related variables-one type of small business set-aside and the number of offers received-also significantly affect price.
+Specifically, they identified that a service-related variable, the number of containers, significantly affects price; and that two contracting-related variables, one type of small business set-aside and the number of offers received, also significantly affect price.

 With the growth in procurement of base-level services, there is a developing stream of research focused on improving contracting for base-level services.
 For example, Apte, Rendon, and Salmerón (2011) developed an optimization model for selecting a set of contractor proposals from among multiple offerors for base-level services to be performed at multiple installations.
-The selection balanced the confidence level in an offeror's past performance with the cost of services to the Air Force, thereby achieving the most favorable objective.
+The selection balanced the confidence level in an offeror's past performance with the cost of services to the USAF, thereby achieving the most favorable objective.
 Their research findings demonstrate improvements over the traditional sourcing process in both overall performance and cost.
-Additionally, Boehmke et al. (2017) use a data envelopment analysis (DEA) approach to measure efficiency in installation support services.
+Additionally, Boehmke, Jackson, Johnson, White, Weir, and Gallagher (2017) use a data envelopment analysis (DEA) approach to measure efficiency in installation support services.
 By focusing specifically on facility sustainment activities, their DEA approach supports decision-making by "quantifying cost savings and performance improvements, and systematically bench-marking to identify best practice peers" (Boehmke et al., 2017, p.
 39).
-Also, Boehmke et al. (2015) apply a growth curve clustering approach to identify cost curve behavior in their research on analyzing cost growth and investigating approaches to reducing cost growth in the Air Force.
+Also, Boehmke, Johnson, White, Weir, and Gallagher (2015) apply a growth curve clustering approach to identify cost curve behavior in their research on analyzing cost growth and investigating approaches to reducing cost growth in the Air Force.
 Their findings indicate that micro-level growth curves vary greatly from the aggregate cost curves.
-They also found that their clustering approach can help decision-makers direct their focus and policies toward specific growth curves that must be "bent" (Boehmke et al., 2016, p.
+They also found that their clustering approach can help decision-makers direct their focus and policies toward specific growth curves that must be "bent" (Boehmke et al., 2015, p.
 126).

 Finally, our research includes an analysis of municipal government costs for contracting ISWM services.
 Although contracting at the municipal and city level is a vast and decentralized effort, it is one of the most "under-studied" aspects of government contracting (Haselmayer, 2018, p.
 1).
 With "557,000 city and municipal governments procuring an estimated 10% of the world GDP in goods and services annually to serve their communities," this area of government contracting is a fertile ground for the application of category management processes (Haselmayer, 2018, p.
 1).
 Our paper adds to the various research streams related to category management, ISWM cost reduction, and base-level services.
-We focus on comparing ISWM costs paid by the Air Force and compare to costs paid by their surrounding municipalities.
-The next section discusses our research data and methodology.
+We focus on comparing ISWM costs at Air Force bases to those at the bases' surrounding municipalities..
+In the next chapter, we discuss our research data and methodology.